-Under certain conditions, a court may request an expedited placement review.
+Under certain conditions, a court may request an expedited home study.
 Cases involving a child who is under the jurisdiction of a court are eligible, if at least one of the following criteria is met:

-- There is unexpected dependency due to a sudden or recent incarceration, incapacitation or death of a parent or guardian.
-Incapacitation means a parent or guardian is unable to care for a child due to a medical, mental or physical condition of a parent or guardian; - The child sought to be placed is four years of age or younger, and can include older siblings sought to be placed with the same proposed placement resource; - The court finds that any child in the sibling group sought to be placed has a substantial relationship with the proposed placement resource.
+- The child is being considered for placement in another state with a parent, stepparent, grandparent, adult uncle or aunt, adult brother or sister, or the child's guardian; - There is unexpected dependency due to a sudden or recent incarceration, incapacitation or death of a parent or guardian.
+Incapacitation means a parent or guardian is unable to care for a child due to a medical, mental or physical condition of a parent or guardian; - The child sought to be placed is four years of age or younger, and can include older siblings sought to be placed with the same proposed placement resource;

+- The court finds that any child in the sibling group sought to be placed has a substantial relationship with the proposed placement resource.
 Substantial relationship means the proposed placement has a familial or mentoring role with the child, has spent more than cursory time with the child, and has established more than a minimal bond with the child; or - The child is currently in an emergency placement.